fl-yu/SCAVENGE-dev/README.md

 Co-localization approaches using genetic variants and single-cell epigenomic data are unfortunately uninformative for many cells given the extensive sparsity across single-cell profiles.
 Therefore, only a few cells from the truly relevant population demonstrate reliable phenotypic relevance.
 Wile the global high-dimensional features of individual single cells are sufficient to represent the underlying cell identities or states, which enables the relationships among such cells to be readily inferred.
 By taking advantage of these attributes, SCAVENGE identifies the most phenotypically-enriched cells by co-localization and explores the transitive associations across the cell-to-cell network to assign each cell a probability representing the cell’s relevance to those phenotype-enriched cells via network propagation.

-We developed a novel enrichment method (**SCAVENGE**) (Single Cell Analysis of Variant Enrichment through Network propagation of GEnomic data) that can discriminate between closely related cell types and score single cells for GWAS enrichment.
+We developed a novel enrichment method (**SCAVENGE**) (Single Cell Analysis of Variant Enrichment through Network propagation of GEnomic data) that can discriminate between closely related cell types/states and score single cells for GWAS enrichment.

 <div align=center> <img src="image/schematic-view_1.png" width="680" height="278"> </div>